Interview with Stefan Banz

 prisoners.

 B: That varies a lot.
-From very serious crimes like Caravaggio's, who
+From very serious crimes like Caravaggio's,

 had committed a murder, to people like Balzac, who was in prison just